Comment on page

 getBody()

-class.
-This has now been renamed to body()
+has changed to body()

-method has been removed.Saloon v3 introduced the ability to reorder middleware.
-With this, the old
+Saloon v3 introduced the ability to reorder middleware.
+With this, the old prepend

 argument on middleware methods has been replaced with a pipeOrder